 After thousands of years mathematics is highly developed, yet continually growing, providing new insights and applications.
 The University of Glasgow offers courses, taught by experts, across a wide range and in depth.
-Not only is mathematics the medium for expressing knowledge about many physical phenomena, it is concerned with patterns, systems and structures unbound by any

 1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk specific application.
-It is characterised by rigorous logical, often ingenious, argument, gaining clarity and generality through abstraction.
-Many of its conclusions are striking and powerful.
-M.Sci. students should develop a mature understanding of fundamental theories and analytical skills applicable in many situations.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/